-References: Application materials; Central California Information Center (CCIC) Report for the project site, dated June 24, 2021; Stanislaus County General Plan and Support Documentation1.
+References: Application materials; Central California Information Center Report for the project site, dated July 7, 2021; Stanislaus County General Plan and Support Documentation1.

 XIX.
-UTILITIES AND SERVICE SYSTEMS Would the Significant Impact Not Substantial Consistent project: Project Identified New with GPU Impact by GPU EIR Information EIR a) Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant x relocation of which could cause significant environmental effects? b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? x c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? х d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? х e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste? x
+UTILITIES AND SERVICE SYSTEMS Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? х b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? x c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? x d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? x e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste? x